jordanbtucker/botw-no-loot-boxes/README.md

 receiving the Twilight Bow from the Smash Bros.
 Zelda amiibo, you have to have completed at least one Divine Beast.
-With this mod, you still have to complete at least one Divine Beast, but you're guarateed to get the Twilight Bow each time you use amiibo after that.
+With this mod, you still have to complete at least one Divine Beast, but you're guarateed to get the Twilight Bow each time you use the amiibo after that.

 ## Drop Tables